|

 nasus.
 There is a population of this large predatory shark in the North

 Sea.
-Their occurence may match the Salmon
+Their occurrence may match the Salmon

 on which they prey.
 Specimens washed up dead on the beach are unusual.